petermoorey/petermoorey.github.io/_posts/2024-04-02-Vertica-Time-Series_Data.markdown

 ### Grafana
 [Grafana](https://grafana.com/) is an open-source observability platform, supporting a vast range of data sources, including Vertica.
 It's highly extensible via a plug-in ecosystem, supporting many different types of data including metrics, logs, and traces.
 Dashboards are built from modular panels, with a variety of different charts/visualizations available.

-Documentation for the Vertica data source plug-in can be found at [https://grafana.com/grafana/plugins/vertica-grafana-datasource/](https://grafana.com/grafana/plugins/vertica-grafana-datasource/) and includes the supported built-in variables which are required to optimise data queries.
+[Ducumentation](https://grafana.com/grafana/plugins/vertica-grafana-datasource/) for the Vertica data source includes the supported built-in variables which are required to optimise data queries.

-There is also a really nice demo website ([https://play.grafana.org/](https://play.grafana.org/)) where you can explore functionality.
+There is also a really nice demo website ([https://play.grafana.org/](https://play.grafana.org/)) where you can explore Grafana and it's functionality.

 ### Vertica
 [Vertica](https://www.vertica.com/) is a high performance relational, analytical database from OpenText, designed to handle extremely large datasets.
 It uses a columnar storage architecture, and makes significant use of compression to reduce storage, and increase data retention.
 To explore a Vertica database I recommend [DBeaver](https://dbeaver.io/), an open-source (Apache License) database client which supports many different types of database connections.